For the whole family

 If you're considering a small smart display for a child, you might be considering the new Amazon Echo Show 5 (2nd Gen) or the Amazon Echo Show 5 Kids version.
 Both appeal because they are smaller than most other smart displays like the Amazon Echo Show 8 (2nd Gen) but still add the benefit of a screen.
-This is useful as a nightstand and alarm clock, for video calling friends or family, and it's handy for displaying visual search results or things like footage from a compatible smart security camera.
-But which you choose between the Amazon Echo Show 5 (2nd Gen) and Amazon Echo Show 5 Kids will really depend on who is going to be using it.
+As we saw in our Echo Show 5 (2nd Gen) review, this model is useful as a nightstand and alarm clock, for video calling friends or family, and it's handy for displaying visual search results or things like footage from a compatible smart security camera.
+But whether you choose the Amazon Echo Show 5 (2nd Gen) or Amazon Echo Show 5 Kids will really depend on who is going to be using it.

 |Screen Size||5.5 inches||5.5 inches|

 |Colors||Charcoal, Deep Sea Blue, Glacier White||Chameleon Green Fabric|